erkyrath/quixe/README.txt

   - Changed the transcript display pane to a <pre> tag, to work around a Firefox copy-paste bug.
   - Fixed variable declarations to support JS-strict mode.
+  - Added a log_execution_time option to control logging of game turn speed.

 - 2.1.6 (October 30, 2016)
   - Fix for graphics windows being drawn with a slight extra lower margin.